 Do not overly rely on free printable resume templates and cover letter examples found online, as they may not follow the right grammar and spelling rules.
 If you have to use them, make sure that you review the entire template and make any necessary corrections.

 In a digital world, most hiring managers will look at an applicant's online or social media profiles before approving or rejecting a candidate.
 Make this online review easier for your employer by including a link to your LinkedIn profile.
 Also, make sure that your profile matches what was written on your resume.
 Don't forget to add a professionally taken photo on your profile.
 This online review is used to verify your identity and qualifications for the job.

 5. Create a Plan B

-As the economy recovers, it is expected that 63% more of US employers will be creating or filling jobs within the next year.
+As the economy recovers, it is expected that 63% more of US employers will be creating or filling positions within the next year.
 This means increased competition when looking for a job.

 No matter how impeccable your credentials and business resume is, you will still be subject to the hurdles of a job interview, the fickleness of the job market, and the rude inevitability of a trashcan-leading typo.
 Prepare yourself.
 Come up with an alternative plan.
 For example, you may apply for multiple jobs at once, or you may get temp jobs while waiting for your dream job.
-Or, you may start your own business.
+Perhaps it's time to start your own business.